 Hydrogen sulfide is the same right-to-left.
 That is, it is symmetrical.
 It exhibits uniform charge distribution.
 It is non-polar.
 Water is polar.
 Polar molecules tend to line up according to their intermolecular charge geometries.
 Non-polar molecules act more independently.
 The independence causes hydrogen sulfide to remain a gas.

 Back to Our DiscussionSo what may be another factor that makes ice slippery and led to our discussion of bent water versus straight hydrogen sulfide?
-Well, what if, in placing weight on a sheet of ice, at least some of the ice molecules on the surface are straightened?
-Might they not then act more like hydrogen sulfide, somewhat independently of the other molecules, perhaps liquefying or even vaporizing, escaping into the atmosphere?
+Well, what if, in placing weight on a sheet of ice, at least some of the surface molecules are forced to straighten?
+Might they not act like hydrogen sulfide, some even vaporizing, escaping into the atmosphere?
+The gas vapor might impart a slip to the firm grip on the ice.
+This sounds like a re-write of the first suggestion, doesn’t it?

 Such an eventuality could occur only on the surface, adding to any slipperiness imparted by one or more of the other factors previously discussed, and any additional factors not yet discovered.
 If anyone can present additional insight on this, please feel free to discuss it in the comments section or via the contact us section at the bottom of the page.